byanofsky/re-reselect-flat-weak-map-cache/README.md

 Conversely, a weak map holds a weak reference to the key object.
 So if there are no other references to the object, it and its value will be garbage collected.

+## Contributors

+* [patrick-steele-idem](https://github.com/patrick-steele-idem) - identified the problem with memory leaks using caching selectors

 ## TODO

 - Publish to NPM